jbcodeforce/flink-studies/docs/flink-sql.md

 ## Challenges

-* We cannot express everything in SQL but we can mix stream and Table APIs
+* We cannot express everything in SQL but we can mix Flink Stream and Table APIs

 ## Read more